 Annually, the Medical and Health Costs Associated With Pollution, Including Air, Soil, and Water, Are $4.6 Trillion Globally.

-There are 9 (nine) million deaths yearly worldwide due to pollution.
+There are 9 (nine) million premature deaths yearly worldwide due to pollution.
 Air pollution ranks as the number one cause and was responsible for 6.5 million deaths in 2015.
 Water pollution caused 1.8 million deaths.
 People get affected by pollution in the ocean, leading to higher healthcare costs.

 The Introduction of Alien Species Into the Ocean Is Causing an Economic Loss of Billions of Dollars Annually.